-The variation in costs comes down to the quality of and detail in the coffin.
-It’s thankfully also one of the easiest parts of the funeral to personalise, as you can make a decision based on personal tastes as well as cost considerations.
+The variation in funeral coffin prices comes down to the quality and detail of the coffin.
+Thankfully coffins are also one of the easiest parts of a funeral to personalise, as you can decide based on personal tastes as well as cost considerations.

 The personal touches are the things one remembers at a funeral or a wake.
 The flowers, the service booklet, framed photographs, and video projections – maybe even balloons or complimentary champagne – are the things that can define a funeral.
 But they are all likely to cost money.